HAWKEYE-Group/UrbanLF/Readme.md

 ## Benchmark

-Our benchmark will be available online soon.
+Our benchmark will be held with **the 3rd Workshop on Light Fields for Computer Vision LFNAT: New Applications and Trends in Light Fields in conjunction with CVPR 2023**.
+It will be available on line soon.

 ### Semantic Segmentation